-This may be noteworthy since it is defect anyons (as opposed to solitonic anyons) that stand a chance to implement topological quantum gates - via their potential adiabatic braiding by external tuning of their positions (cf. [181, §3]).
+This may be noteworthy since it is defect anyons (as opposed to solitonic anyons) that stand a chance to implement topological quantum gates - via their potential adiabatic braiding by external tuning of their positions (cf. [183, §3]).

 Acknowledgements.
 For useful discussion concerning aspects of the algebro-topological analysis in §3 we thank Sadok Kallel, Moishe Kohan, Martin Palmer, and Will Sawin.
+Last not least we thank Jack Morava for inspiring discussion.